 MGSP.
 The Project site is currently designated as Commercial (C) in the MGSP.
 Per the MGSP, the purpose of the C designation is intended to provide for development of neighborhood commercial development.
 This commercial area is planned to meet a range of neighborhood-serving, daily shopping needs.
 Typical uses would likely include a supermarket, convenience store, drugstore, and various small retail and personal services establishments.
-Since Project implementation would result in the redevelopment of the site with residential uses that would be inconsistent with the underlying land use designation, the Project requires and includes an SPA that would create a new Senior Citizen Residential (SCR) designation and amend the Project site's existing land use category to SCR.
+Since Project implementation would result in the redevelopment of the site with residential uses that would be inconsistent with the underlying land use designation and amend the Project site's existing land use category to SCR.
 SCR is intended to accommodate multiple family dwellings for senior citizen assisted (including memory care) and independent living, restricted to persons 55 years of age or older.
 Consistent with the SCCFP, the maximum allowable target density for the SCR area would be 40.5 dwelling units per acre.
 The proposed Project would include 107 senior units at 20.8 dwelling units per acre, which is below the 40.5 du/ac maximum target density proposed for the SCR.
 Additionally, as described in Table AES-1, the proposed Project would comply with applicable setbacks, building heights, and wall specifications.
-As such, the Project would be consistent with the proposed designation and would not conflict with the MGSP would be less than significant.
+As such, the Project would be consistent with the proposed designation and would not conflict with the MGSP.
+Therefore, potential conflicts with the MGSP would be less than significant.